KxSystems/kx-vscode/README.md

 1. Specify details of the kdb Insights Enterprise endpoint in Visual Studio Code.
     To do this, click **Connect to kdb server** in the KX side bar.
     FIXME image connecttokdbserver.jpg
-    At the prompt, select *Connect to kdb Insights Enterprise* and respond to the prompts:
+    Select *Connect to kdb Insights Enterprise* and respond to the prompts:

     *Enter a name or alias for the connection*

     *Enter the Insights endpoint URL*

-1. Tell the Visual Studio Code extension which port to connect to.
+1. Tell the Visual Studio Code extension which instance of kdb Insights Enterprise to connect to.

-    To do this,
+    To do this, right-click the relevant connection configuration in the KX side bar and select **Connect to Insights**.

-   connecttoinsightscontext.jpg
+    FIXME image connecttoinsightscontext.jpg

+    The instance of kdb Insights Enterprise is displayed.

 ## Editing features